Online Master of Science in Financial Management Degree

 Prereq: MET AD630, MET AD731

-Provides an overview of operation, mechanics, and structure of the derivative markets and covers the concepts of options and futures pricing, arbitrage, and risk management.
-Emphasizes the theory of risk management and hedging opportunities offered by derivative securities.
+Provides an overview of operation, mechanics, and structure of the derivative markets and covers in-depth quantitative valuation of derivative instruments, such as options, futures, and swaps.
+The course involves risk analysis including risk arbitrage, and risk management.
+Emphasizes the theory and practice of derivatives-based trading strategies including hedging opportunities for risk mitigation.
 [4 credits]

 METAD719 Fixed Income Analysis